alexsanchez272/events-redis-example/README.md

 ---
 ## 11. Conclusion
- - This solution provides a scalable, efficient, and maintainable architecture for integrating external provider events into the Fever marketplace.
+ - This solution provides a scalable, efficient, and maintainable architecture for integrating external provider events into the marketplace.
 ---

-# 🚀 Fever Events Service - Setup Guide
+# 🚀 Events Service - Setup Guide

-This document explains how to set up and run **Fever Events Service** in your local environment.
+This document explains how to set up and run **Events Service** in your local environment.

 ## 📌 Prerequisites